 Engineering Outreach

-SDSU’s College of Engineering Outreach is dedicated to inspiring the next generation of engineers and addressing the growing demand for talent in the engineering fields.
+SDSU’s College of Engineering Outreach unit is dedicated to inspiring the next generation of engineers and addressing the growing demand for talent in the engineering fields.
 Driven by collaboration and community impact, in collaboration with faculty, staff, and student organizations, outreach aims to expand the College of Engineering's reach to prospective students by engaging with the local community.

 Outreach initiatives are organized into two main areas: Signature Events, which showcase engineering through small-group and large-scale engagement experiences, and K-12 Pathway Programming, offering students enrolled in partnered school sites the opportunity to explore STEM through hands-on projects, explore college and career pathways, and gain real-world skills that prepare them for college and beyond.